Jandrew2055/express-demo/README.md

 7. **Test and inspect HTML landing page**:

-   Go to <http://localhost:3000/index> to interact with an HTML landing page Interact with the buttons and input boxes.
+   Go to <http://localhost:3000/index> to interact with an HTML landing page.
+   Interact with the buttons and input boxes.
 Inspect the fetch requests in the HTML to understand how they work, and how the requests are routed.

   For the `submit month` button in particular, trace how the request data: